fluidjeel/traffic-light-2025/Master_prompt.md

 Dynamic Profit Target: The simulator includes a dynamic profit target that sets a more conservative 1:1 RR target in high-VIX markets and a more aggressive 1.5:1 RR target in calm markets.

-Section 6: Current Project Status & Immediate Next Steps Current Status: The project has successfully developed the htf_simulator_advanced.py, a robust, bias-free engine for the HTF strategy.
+Section 6: Current Project Status & Immediate Next Steps Current Status: The project has successfully developed and enhanced its core backtesting simulators (htf_simulator_advanced.py and simulator_daily_hybrid.py) with robust, bias-free engines and a standardized logging system.
 However, initial backtests, while logically sound from a lookahead perspective, have produced unrealistically high returns.
 Analysis has concluded this is due to two major systemic flaws in the current backtesting environment.

 Immediate Next Steps: The project's primary focus has shifted.
 The goal is no longer to add more entry filters, but to fix the foundational issues that are inflating performance.
 The next steps are: